Welfare and Support Services

 MindEd

 MindEd is intended to support parents and those caring for children and young people in their family when they are concerned about a young person’s mental health or well-being.
-They also provide support for older people and their families when they are concerned about mental health and well-being, either their own or other family members.

 Mental Health Support 24/7 Crisis Lines